 Elham Peserlay (UELSU President)

-Elham Peserlay has been the President of the Students Union since 2017, he has obtained the highest recorded vote of any elected officer in the history of UELSU elections.
-He completed his LLB Law degree in 2016 as well as undertaking a Master degree in International law in 2017.
-During his tenure in office Elham, has successfully campaigned to achieve a mulitifaith prayer room in the University Square Stratford, and also manged to get free printing for all students.
-Elham as the president of the Students Union has also chaired Board of Trustees and as well as the Union’s Leadership committee.
+Elham Peserlay has been the President of the Students' Union since 2017, he has obtained the highest recorded vote of any elected officer in the history of UELSU elections.
+He completed his LLB Law degree in 2016 as well as undertaking a Master's degree in International Law in 2017.
+During his tenure in office Elham, has successfully campaigned to achieve a multifaith prayer room in University Square Stratford, and also managed to get free printing for all students.
+Elham as the president of the Students' Union has also chaired Board of Trustees and as well as the Union’s Leadership committee.
 Elham was also part of the new transformation consultation which was rolled out by UEL in 2017.
-Elham Peserlay is passionate about social justice as well as on widening participation, he particular champions the BAME agenda and is keen to see how universities in the UK help to tackle the BAME student attainment gap.
+Elham Peserlay is passionate about social justice as well as on widening participation, he particularly champions the BAME agenda and is keen to see how universities in the UK help to tackle the BAME student attainment gap.

 Krunesh Patel (UELSU Representative)

 Jane Thomas (Governance Manager)